a light revolution in aseptic packaging

-Our ambition is to make it utterly reliable and at the same time easier for dairies and other liquid food companies to manage the aseptic filling process.
+Our ambition is to make it utterly reliable and at the same time easier for dairy and liquid food producers to manage the aseptic filling process.
 The food treatment, the filling equipment and the package need to form a contamination-free chain where risks are controlled or avoided.

-New to the industry is Ecolean's choice of a non-chemical alternative for package sterilisation, which ensures that food contact surfaces are never exposed to any chemicals.
+Ecolean's choice of a non-chemical alternative, using e-beam technology for package sterilisation ensures that food contact surfaces are never exposed to any chemicals.
 We've also separated sterilisation from the filling machines, which allows it to be handled under controlled conditions at our own plants.

 Package integrity is a crucial and integral part of any aseptic packaging system.
 At Ecolean, monitoring systems for strength and integrity are an integral part of all steps in the production of ready-to-fill packages.